Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Preliminaries

 \subsection{Task and Motion Planning}

-Task and motion planning (TAMP) refers to a set of methods~\citep{srivastava2014combined,shah2020anytime,dantam2018incremental,garrett2021integrated} that interleave high-level symbolic task planning with low-level motion planning to solve complex robot planning problems.
-TAMP approaches search for a high-level plan such that each action in the high-level plan has a valid low-level motion plan that the robot can execute in the real world.
-Following ~\citet{shah2020anytime}, we define a task and motion planning problem as follows: \begin{definition} A \textbf{task and motion planning problem} is defined as a tuple $\langle \gW, \alpha, \gV_\alpha, \gA_\alpha, \gU, w_i, \gW_g, \gG, \Gamma \rangle$.
-Here, $\gW$ is the system configuration space (i.e., world C-space) of the robot and environment; $\alpha$ is an abstraction function; $\gV_\alpha$ is a set of symbolic relations defined using the abstraction function $\alpha$; $\gA_\alpha$ is a set of high-level robot actions where each action $a \in \gA_\alpha$ requires a motion plan for the robot to execute it; $\gU$ is a universe specifying a set of objects; $w_i \in \gW$ is the initial system configuration, inducing $s_i = \alpha(w_i)$ as the initial symbolic state; $\gW_g \subseteq \gW$ is a set of goal configurations; $\gG$ is a set of high-level goal conditions obtained by applying $\alpha$ to $\gW_g$; and $\Gamma$ is the inverse abstraction function (i.e., pose generators) that can be used to compute motion plans for symbolic actions. \end{definition}
+Task and motion planning (TAMP) refers to a class of methods~\citep{srivastava2014combined,shah2020anytime,dantam2018incremental,garrett2021integrated} that interleave high-level symbolic task planning with low-level motion planning to solve complex robot planning problems.
+TAMP approaches search for a high-level plan such that each symbolic action can be refined into a feasible motion plan for real-world execution.
+Following~\citet{shah2020anytime}, we define a task and motion planning problem as follows: \begin{definition} A \textbf{task and motion planning problem} is a tuple $\langle \gW, \alpha, \gV_\alpha, \gA_\alpha, \gU, w_i, \gW_g, \gG, \Gamma \rangle$.
+Here, $\gW$ is the system configuration space of the robot and environment; $\alpha$ is an abstraction function; $\gV_\alpha$ is a set of symbolic relations defined using $\alpha$; $\gA_\alpha$ is a set of high-level robot actions, where each action $a \in \gA_\alpha$ is executed via motion planning; $\gU$ is a universe of objects; $w_i \in \gW$ is the initial system configuration, inducing the initial symbolic state $s_i = \alpha(w_i)$; $\gW_g \subseteq \gW$ is a set of goal configurations; $\gG$ is the corresponding set of high-level goal conditions; and $\Gamma$ is the inverse abstraction function used to generate motion plans for symbolic actions. \end{definition}

-A solution to a task and motion planning problem is a task and motion plan, i.e., a sequence of motion plans that when applied from system configuration $w_i$ reach a configuration in $\gW_g$.
-The above definition of task and motion planning is sufficient for settings where motion planning can execute all high-level actions.
-However, motion planning is insufficient for executing high-level actions with non-kinematic constraints such as sustained contact (e.g., erasing a whiteboard).
-We now describe a novel approach to hierarchical planning in hybrid settings, which can exploit such actions.
+A solution to a task and motion planning problem is a task-level plan with corresponding motion plans that, when executed from $w_i$, reach a configuration in $\gW_g$.
+This formulation is sufficient when every high-level action can be refined into motion planning.
+However, some robot actions involve non-kinematic constraints, such as sustained contact or closed-loop feedback, and therefore cannot be captured by motion planning alone.
+The next section extends this formulation to such hybrid settings.